Exstetra: Development

-The game was first announced in a May 2013 issue of Famitsu, as a new role-playing game by FuRyu, the creators of the game Unchained Blades.
-The game features artwork from Shining series artist Tony Taka and Star Ocean: The Last Hope artist Enami Katsumi, and the main theme by Kingdom Hearts and Radiant Historia composer Yoko Shimomura.
-The game's theme song is "With You" by J-pop music duo ClariS.
-Originally scheduled for release on October 17, 2013, due to delays the release date was postponed to November 7.
+The game was first announced in a May 2013 issue of Famitsu as a new role-playing game by FuRyu, the publisher of Unchained Blades.
+The game features character concept artwork from Shining series artist Tony Taka and Star Ocean: The Last Hope artist Katsumi Enami, and a main theme composed by Yoko Shimomura, known for Kingdom Hearts and Radiant Historia.
+The theme song is "with you", performed by the J-pop duo ClariS and written and composed by Mayuko Maruyama.
+Originally scheduled for release on October 17, 2013, the game was delayed to November 7 due to production schedule issues.
+Due to the expiration of ClariS's music license, the Nintendo 3DS version was delisted from digital sale on May 30, 2018.

-In September 2013, Xseed Games commented that the game was an unlikely candidate to be translated into English.
+An HD remaster was announced in May 2026.
+It was released worldwide through Steam on July 30, 2026, with English text support for the first time, while the Nintendo Switch, Nintendo Switch 2 and PlayStation 5 versions followed on September 3, 2026.

 Reception

-Four Famitsu reviewers gave Exstetra scores of 8, 8, 7 and 7, for a total score of 30/40.
+Four Famitsu reviewers gave Exstetra scores of 8, 8, 7 and 7, for a total score of 30/40, earning the game a place in the magazine's Silver Hall of Fame.